dasaptaerwin/Progress-report-on-multivariate-statistics-for-geothermal-system-prediction-evidence-from-Indonesia/untitled.md

 - Dirasutisna, S. (2004)
 - Suparman, dkk.
 (1999)
 - Kusnadi, D. (2002)
-- Dedi K (year unknown)
+- Dedi K (2016)
-- Euis (year unknown)
+- Euis (2016)
-- Fauziyyah dkk (year unknown)
+- Fauziyyah et al. (2016)
-- Haq dkk (year unknown)
+- Haq et al. (2016)
-- Prabowo dkk (year unknown)
+- Prabowo et al. (2016)
-- Alfiandy dkk (year unknown)
+- Alfiandy et al. (2016)
-- Wahyudi dkk (year unknown)
+- Wahyudi et al. (2016)
 - Phuong dkk, 2005)
 - Emianto dan Aribowo (2011)
 - Nukman (2009)
 - Nurohman dan Aribowo (2012)
-- Iqbal dkk (year unknown)
+- Iqbal et al. (2016)

 However, not all of the samples have all the measurements, therefore we curated the dataset very carefully.
 Many blank cells will be labeled with `NA`.
 The complete dataset is attached in the `dataset folder`.
+However we had several drawbacks in collecting the coordinates of the points.

 ## Data management